EOBARD-MOE/Rank/README.md

 # Rank
-🌠 The Rank program is based on a single number and find ranking between digit;)
+🌠 The Rank program is based on a single number and find ranking between digit ;)

 Eg1.
 NUMBER IS:441